abiratsis/stopstreaming/README.md

 ## Usage

-Write your streaming program and eventually call `awaitExternalTermination` instead of `awaitTermination` with the following arguments:
+Write your streaming program, then call `awaitExternalTermination` instead of `awaitTermination` with the following arguments:

 - streamStopDir: the directory to be watched
 - jobName: the name of the current job.
 This is used to name the file that will be saved at `streamStopDir`